Tales from the Hood: "Hard-Core Convert"

 Jerome "Crazy K" Johns is a hardened gangster and homicidal psychopath who has killed many people mercilessly.
 He is driving down the streets when he encounters his rival Lil' Deke whom he pursues and guns down.
 In retaliation, Lil' Deke's associates shoot at Crazy K. Before they can finish him off, the police arrive at the scene and gun down the attackers.
 Crazy K, badly injured but still alive, is arrested and sent to prison, serving a life sentence without parole.

 Four years later, Dr. Cushing arrives at Crazy K's prison cell and transfers him to her facility for an experimental trial, mentioning that he'll be released from prison if he agrees to it and completes it.
 Crazy K meets an inmate who happens to be a homicidal white supremacist that raves about killing black people and the end of days for blacks.
 This angers Crazy K and causes him to punch him in the face.
 The man then asks Crazy K the race of the victims he killed, silencing Crazy K. The man grows fond of him and he tells him that there will be a few black people who will be spared as long as they think like him.
 Crazy K is told by Dr. Cushing that she purposely put him there to meet someone who is just like him.
 She then tells him that she has been hired by the government to administer a rehabilitation process on Crazy K, in hopes that he will change his ways.
-If he fails to redeem himself, he is told that he will rot in solitary confinement for the rest of his life.
+If he fails to redeem himself, he is told that he will rot in solitary confinement for the rest of his life; admitting that she ultimately doesn't care if he fails, seeing him as pure scum.